How to save time on your wedding day – wedding family photos

 Muslim weddings are best known for welcoming guests.
 A wedding offers a family the opportunity to entertain many guests at once while also strengthening the social bond that they all have.
 After henna, there is another celebration called the “baraat” which is more time for the family to sing and dance.
 At this event, two parallel lines of the bride’s family and friends greet family and friends.

-The next day is the wedding, known as the “nikkah” and it is the most important ceremony for the Muslim people because it’s a charming and elegant ceremony of two souls coming together.
+Muslim wedding photographers favorite event is the Nikkah.
+This happens usually the next day and it is the actual wedding.
+The Nnikkah and it is the most important ceremony for the Muslim people because it’s a charming and elegant ceremony of two souls coming together.
 Having hundreds or thousands of guests is not unheard of as this is a large affair.
 Conservative families on the other hand, like to skip the lavish ceremony and instead give the newlyweds money to start a family and home.

 One interesting fact in the Muslim culture is that the faith is passed down through the father.
 Because of this, men may marry outside of their religion without having their future spouse convert to Islam.
 Muslim women on the other hand, can’t marry a non-Muslim unless he converts to the religion.